Parallel Parenting Vs Co-parenting: Which Is Better for Your Family?

 adopted african american child holding hands with divorced parents isolated on grey

-Parenting techniques such as co-parenting and parallel parenting is available to parents who are no longer married, cohabiting, or in a romantic relationship.
+Parenting techniques such as co-parenting and parallel parenting are available to parents no longer married, cohabiting, or in a romantic relationship.

 This arrangement allows one parent (the primary custodian) the majority of time with the child; the youngster would live with that parent, while the other parent would have frequent visitation time.